Frank Kugler: Biography

-In 1904, he won a silver medal in wrestling's heavyweight category, bronze medals in weightlifting's two hand lift and all-around dumbbell events, and another bronze in the tug of war competition as a member of the Southwest Turnverein of Saint Louis No. 2 team.
+Kugler holds the record of being the only athlete in history to medal in three different sports at a single Olympic Games.
+At the 1904 Summer Olympics, he won a silver medal in the heavyweight wrestling event, bronze medals in the two-hand lift and all-around dumbbell weightlifting events, and a further bronze medal in the tug of war competition as a member of the Southwest Turnverein of Saint Louis No. 2 team.